Matthew Mercer: Career

+Mercer's family advised him against moving into theatre as a career, and so he initially considered working in animation.
+He was dissuaded by advice from professional animators about the working conditions in that field however, and joined the games industry instead.
+In his early career he worked as a QA tester and later associate producer on a number of Edutainment titles developed by Sound Source Interactive and TDK Mediactive.
+After "friends of his father got him some odd jobs in voiceover", Mercer decided to pursue the profession, and resigned from his game development job.

-Mercer began his career performing English walla and additional characters in several Japanese anime, and has since also worked in cartoons, video games, and radio commercials.
+Mercer began his voice acting career performing English walla and additional characters in several Japanese anime, and has since also worked in cartoons, video games, and radio commercials.
 He has been a guest at conventions around the world, hosting at events such as Anime Expo and Anime Matsuri.
 His work has expanded to a multitude of roles in cartoons, video games and radio commercials.
-He directed and produced the web series There Will Be Brawl, based on the Super Smash Bros. video game series, where he provided the voices for Meta Knight and portrayed the role of Ganondorf.
+He directed and produced the web series There Will Be Brawl, based on the Super Smash Bros. video game series, where he provided the voices for both Meta Knight and Kirby, and portrayed the role of Ganondorf.
 He also acted in several shows from the Geek & Sundry and Nerdist networks and produced the web series Fear News with the Last Girl for FEARnet which was a 2010 Webby Awards Honoree for the Experimental & Weird category.

 In 2016, Mercer served as the Dungeon Master for Force Grey: Giant Hunters, which ran for 2 seasons.
 In 2017, he was the Dungeon Master for the Nerdist show CelebriD&D, which puts D&D-playing celebrities into a small, mini-campaign where they are paired with role-players.
 He has also been a player in other actual play web series such as Dimension 20 and L.A. by Night.

 Critical Role

 Mercer is the Dungeon Master of the web series Critical Role, which launched on Geek & Sundry in 2015, where he leads several other voice actors through a Dungeons & Dragons campaign.
 Critical Role was both the Webby Winner and the People's Voice Winner in the "Games (Video Series & Channels)" category at the 2019 Webby Awards; the show was also both a Finalist and the Audience Honor Winner in the "Games" category at the 2019 Shorty Awards.
 After becoming hugely successful, the Critical Role cast left the Geek & Sundry network in early 2019 and set up their own production company, Critical Role Productions; Mercer is the company's chief creative officer.
 Soon after, they aimed to raise $750,000 on Kickstarter to create an animated series of their first campaign, but ended up raising over $11 million.
 In November 2019, Amazon Prime Video announced that they had acquired the streaming rights to this animated series, now titled The Legend of Vox Machina; Mercer reprised his role as Sylas Briarwood and other characters.

-In October 2020, Mercer became the creative advisor for the Critical Role board and card game imprint called Darrington Press.
-From June to August 2021, Mercer appeared on Exandria Unlimited, a spinoff of Critical Role, as a player.
-In March 2022, he reprised his role in the two part special Exandria Unlimited: Kymal.